LuminosoInsight/code-sample-jsonstream/README.md

 - Your code should reflect good programming practices, and not do things that are unsafe or needlessly inefficient.
 - Your code should be understandable and pleasant to read.

+We expect you to use standard libraries to whatever extent is appropriate.
+In particular, you should not find it necessary to implement your own JSON parser.

 ### Submitting your code